syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/editing/edit-types.md

 ![Render richtext editor component](../images/editing/render-richtext-editor.gif)

-### Render AutoComplete control in edit form
+### Render AutoComplete component in edit form

-The Syncfusion Grid allows you to render the AutoComplete control within the edit form by using the cell edit template feature.This feature enables you to select values from a predefined list during the editing of a specific column.
+The Syncfusion Grid allows you to render the AutoComplete component within the edit form by using the cell edit template feature.This feature enables you to select values from a predefined list during the editing of a specific column.
 It is especially valuable when you need to provide a dropdown-like auto-suggestion and input assistance for data entry in the Grid's columns.

-To achieve this, you need to utilize the `Columns->Edit->Params` property along with a defined object that specifies the necessary functions for creating, reading, and writing the auto complete control.
+To achieve this, you need to utilize the `Columns->Edit->Params` property along with a defined object that specifies the necessary functions for creating, reading, and writing the auto complete component.

-The following example demonstrates how to render a Autocomplete control in the **CustomerID** column:
+The following example demonstrates how to render a Autocomplete component in the **CustomerID** column:

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}